The Bayesian Learning Rule: Deep-Learning Algorithms from the Bayesian Learning Rule

 We can include dropout into the Bayesian learning rule, by considering a spike-and-slab mixture distribution for $\vparam_{jl}=(\param_{1jl}, \ldots, \param_{n_ljl})$

 where the means and covariances are unknown, but $s_0$ is fixed to a small positive value to emulate a spike at zero.
 Further, we assume independence for every $j$ and $l$, $q(\vparam)=\prod_{jl} q(\vparam_{jl})$.
-For this choice of candidate distribution, we arrive in the end at the following update,
+For this choice, we arrive in the end at the following update,

 The derivation in \cref{app:dropout} uses two approximations.
 First, the delta method (\cref{eq:grad_loss}, also used by \citet{gal2016dropout}), and second, an approximation to the responsibility function (\cref{eq:responsibility}) which assumes that $\vparam_{jl}$ is far apart from 0 (can be ensured by choosing $s_0$ to be very small; see \cref{eq:grad_logq,eq:hess_logq}).